c-spark/cspark-ts-sdk/docs/misc.md

 This method helps you download a service's [WebAssembly](https://webassembly.org/) module.

-If you've never used WebAssembly (or WASM) before, it's a binary instruction format for a stack-based virtual machine.
+Roughly speaking, WebAssembly (or WASM) is a binary instruction format for a stack-based virtual machine.
 It's designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

-In the context of Coherent Spark, a WebAssembly module refers to a cohesive bundle of files designed for portability and execution across web and Node.js environments.
+In the context of Spark, a WebAssembly module refers to a cohesive bundle of files designed for portability and execution across web and Node.js environments.
 This bundle typically includes the WebAssembly representation of the Spark service's encapsulated logic along with associated JavaScript files.
 By bundling these components together, a Spark service becomes executable within both browser and